jessicarush/react-notes/nextjs_app_router.md

 These are created the same layouts but using the special name `template.js`.

-## Server-side vs Client-side components
+## Server-side vs client-side components

 All Components inside `app` are **server-side by default**, where previously you had to use `getServerSideProps`.
 Now, you need to specifically opt into client-side using `'use client'` at the start of your file.